 The approved development shall be carried out in accordance with the Air Quality Monitoring Strategy approved under reference 23/01196/AOD unless an alternative or amended Air Quality Monitoring Strategy is agreed in writing by the local planning authority and subject to the following provision for monitoring of Ultra-Fine Particles (UFPs) and periodic review of the Air Quality Monitoring Strategy.

-Within 6 months of the of implementation of this permission (ref 22/3045/VAR) a monitoring scheme of (UFPs) in the vicinity of the airport (to include details of duration, method and reporting of results) shall be submitted to and agreed in writing by the local planning authority.
+Within 6 months of the Implementation of this Planning Permission a monitoring scheme of UFPs in the vicinity of the airport (to include details of duration, method and reporting of results) shall be submitted to and agreed in writing by the local planning authority.

 The approved scheme of monitoring shall be implemented as part of the Air Quality Monitoring Strategy and first reported to the local planning authority within 12 months of the date of approval of the scheme.

-Every 3 years from approval of the first UFP monitoring scheme the Air Quality Monitoring Strategy shall be reviewed and the reviews shall be submitted to the local planning authority for approval in writing on 1 June (or the first working day thereafter) and implemented as approved.
+Every 3 years from approval of the first UFP monitoring scheme the Air Quality Monitoring Strategy shall be reviewed and the reviews shall be submitted to the local planning authority for approval in writing by the following 1 June (or the first working day thereafter) and implemented as approved.

 Reason: In the interests of reducing air quality impacts in accordance with the UES and Environmental Statement dated December 2022.